tarantool/doc/doc/reference/reference_lua/socket.rst

 contains C. Call this file "tmp.txt".

-On the second shell, use the socat utility to ship the tmp.txt file to the server's host and port:
+On the second shell, use the socat utility to ship the tmp.txt file to the server instance's host and port:

 .. code-block:: console